Chairman and CEO, CBS Corporation

 CBS’ other divisions have also been robust under Moonves’s leadership, including interactive media.
-The Company’s acquisition of CNET, Inc. in 2008 helped make CBS Interactive the premier online content network for information and entertainment, with more than 280 million people from around the world visiting its websites each month.
-In publishing, Simon & Schuster routinely releases hundreds of New York Times bestsellers every year, including dozens that make it to #1, and is the publishing home of some of the world’s most recognized and prize-winning authors.
+The Company’s acquisition of CNET, Inc. in 2008 helped make CBS Interactive the premier online content network for information and entertainment and a top 10 internet property in the U.S. In publishing, Simon & Schuster routinely releases hundreds of New York Times bestsellers every year, including dozens that make it to #1, and is the publishing home of some of the world’s most recognized and prize-winning authors.
 Simon & Schuster is also a leader in digital publishing, with titles available across all major platforms and formats.
 In local broadcasting, CBS-owned TV stations are among the most-watched in the country, and CBS Radio is home to the most popular radio stations in the U.S.

 By distinguishing CBS as a producer and seller of world-class content across all mediums, Moonves has helped CBS Corporation grow in value, revenue and market share while identifying and developing key new revenue streams for future growth.